inthewaves/kotlin-signald/README.md

 Add `mavenCentral()` to the dependencies block if you haven't already done so.

-Note that you can replace dependencies on `org.inthewaves.kotlin-signald:client` with `org.inthewaves.kotlin-signald:client-coroutines`, as the `client-coroutines` module has an API dependency scope on the `client` module, which means the `client` module will be added to the compile classpath.

 - In Kotlin Multiplatform projects, add a dependency to the `commonMain` source set dependencies

     ```kotlin